aldeling/NonogramPlayer/README.md

 ISSUE:

 1.cells wraps when the grid is too large for the screen.
 Also, the click function breaks. ex. app breaks at when gridsize is 21 by 21.

+**Click function break ISSUE was resolve by moving the input fields out of the for loop